camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/eksctl.md

 ### Check Existing StorageClasses

-To see the available **StorageClasses** in your Kubernetes cluster, use the following command:
+To see the available **StorageClasses** in your Kubernetes cluster, including which one is set as default, use the following command:

 ```bash
 kubectl describe storageclass
 ```

-This command will display a list of defined StorageClasses, including which one is set as default.

 #### StorageClass